stroiman/go-dom/README.md

 The following are main focus areas ATM

-- Complete form handling
 - Handle redirect responses
+- Implement a proper event loop, with proper `setTimeout`, `setInterval`, and their clear-counterparts.
+- Implement fast-forwarding of time.
 - Replace early hand-written JS wrappers with auto-generated code, helping drive a more complete implementation.

-A parallel project is adding Goda support.
-A little is added from time to time, to eventually replace V8 with Goja as the default script engine.
-V8 support will stay, so there's a fallback, if important JS features are lacking from Goja.
+A parallel project is adding support for [Goja](https://github.com/dop251/goja) , to eventually replace V8 with Goja as the default script engine, resulting in a pure Go implementation.
+V8 support will not go away, so there's a fallback, if important JS features are lacking from Goja.

 ### Future goals

 There is much to do, which includes (but this is not a full list):

 - Support web-sockets and server events.
-- A proper event loop with time travel. `setTimeout` and `setImmediate` are not implemented by v8.
-When testing code that has to wait, it is very useful to be able to fast forward simulated time.
 - Implement all standard JavaScript classes that a browser should support; but not part of the ECMAScript standard itself.
   - JavaScript polyfills would be a good starting point; which is how xpath is